 - Text that may contain headings, paragraphs, and itemized lists; and

 - Code chunks that contain and evaluate R code.

 Fortunately, the range of commands required to benefit from R Markdown is very limited.
 For instance, the commands in the help file Help > Markdown Quick Reference of RStudio provide a good start for creating beautiful and functional documents.
-Beyond these basics, the R Markdown Cheatsheet — also available in RStudio by selecting Help > Cheatsheets > R Markdown Cheatsheet — provides a more comprehensive overview of R Markdown functionality and commands:
+Beyond these basics, the RStudio cheatsheet on R Markdown — also available in RStudio by selecting Help > Cheatsheets > R Markdown Cheatsheet — provides a more comprehensive overview of R Markdown functionality and commands: